clbattthcmut/blog.bkisc.com/content/introduction/slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: 👋 Welcome to the BK Information Security Club Blogs Page
-      content: Take a look at what we're working on...
+      content: Where our members shares valuable knowledges in variety of security sectors like *Cryptogrpahy, Web Exploitation, Binary Exploitation, Reverse Engineering* and more.
       align: center
       background:
         position: right
         color: '#666'
         brightness: 0.7
         media: coders.jpg

-    - title: Lunch & Learn ☕️
+    - title: Challenge Writeups
-      content: 'Share your knowledge with the group and explore exciting new topics together!'
+      content: 'Demonstrate our solution in CTFs, Wargames and annual security competitions likes *Flare-on, NSUCrypto, etc.*'
       align: left
       background:
         position: center
         color: '#555'
         brightness: 0.7
         media: contact.jpg

-    - title: World-Class Semiconductor Lab
+    - title: Security Talk Seminar
-      content: 'Just opened last month!'
+      content: 'Each member in our club has interested in different fields in cyber security.
+And we all are eager to share about what we have learnt and found.'
       align: right
       background:
         position: center